Probing in-medium effect via giant dipole resonance in the extended quantum molecular dynamics model: Model and method

 $M_i$ is the namely ``mass number" of the fragment to which the $i$-th nucleon belongs.
 It can be written as

 $H_\text{int}$ represents the total potential energy consisting of effective interaction, Coulomb interaction, and Pauli potential, i.e.,

 In the most original EQMD model, a very simple form of effective interaction was adopted, leading to very hard incompressibilities that confuse with the current consensus.
-Recently, we overcome this confusion by employing a typical template \cite{Feng} of the Skyrme energy density function with ``soft" interaction parameters \cite{shi_gmr,shi_gdr}.
-The energy density function can be expressed as follows:
+Recently, we overcome this confusion by employing a typical template of the Skyrme energy density functional with ``soft" interaction parameters \cite{shi_gmr,shi_gdr,Feng}.
+The energy density functional can be expressed as follows:

 The coefficients $\alpha$, $\beta$, and $\gamma$ are related to the bulk term. $g_\text{Surf.}$ and $g_\text{Surf.}^\text{iso}$ are the coefficients related to the surface interaction and its symmetry part, respectively. $c_\text{s}$ is the symmetry energy coefficient. $\gamma_s$ is taken as 0.5 \cite{gamma_05,double_ratio_np_buu}, which represents a soft-asy EoS.
-The momentum-dependent interaction is expressed in a density-dependent form derived from the local density approximation and $g_{\tau}$ is the corresponding coefficient.
+The last term in eq.~\ref{eq:new} corresponds to the momentum-dependent interaction and $g_{\tau}$ is the corresponding coefficient.
+Here, we adopt a widely used formation of the momentum-dependent interaction \cite{Feng_2011,Zhang_2012}, derived from the standard Skyrme interaction via the local density approximation for uniform nuclear matter at zero temperature.
 The Coulomb interaction utilized in this article consists of direct and exchange parts as follows:

 where $a$ is the fine structure constant.
 The Pauli potential $H_\text{Pauli}$ is defined as